-I first heard about Madagascar’s supposed treatment/cure for the coronavirus back in late March – before it was given a brand name, and when the country had fewer than ten cases of the disease.
+I first heard about Madagascar’s supposed treatment/cure for the coronavirus back in late March of 2020 – before it was given a brand name, and when the country had fewer than ten cases of the disease.

 In spite of only a handful of COVID-19 cases at the time, the government announced that the Malagasy Institute for Applied Research (IMRA) had produced a prophylaxis and cure; a tea derived from artemisia and other indigenous herbs.
 Before long it was branded “Covid Organics” or CVO, and President Andry Rajoelina was swigging it from a bottle before cameras.